Long H Ranch Cultural Resources Survey

-North Wind Resource Consulting conducted a Class III cultural resources survey of 160 acres on Bureau of Land Management (BLM) land northwest of St. Johns, Apache County, Arizona.
+North Wind Resource Consulting conducted a Class III cultural resources survey of 160 acres on Bureau of Land Management (BLM) land northwest of St. Johns, Apache County, AZ.

 “North Wind’s Cultural Resource programs help preserve our irreplaceable historical legacy,” said Greta Rayle, Project Manager.
 “At the same time, we protect our client’s ability to remain compliant while they carry out their vital land management responsibilities.”